 For a long time, we were having the cheese selection by itself, with some nuts, deciding to forgo the pesto and pâté altogether because there was no appropriate low-carb or keto crackers.
 But the softer cheeses were really missing their crunchy base… It’s hard to bring pieces of soft Brie or Camembert into your mouth with your fingers without dirtying the wine glass after.
 A keto solution was needed.

 Flax seed meal: You can use either brown (the one I used) or golden flax seed, depending on what you have available and/or your cracker color preference.
 It is said that the brown seeds have a bitterer taste, but I disagree.
 From my experience, what gives the flax seeds a stronger taste is how long ago they have been milled: freshly ground flax seeds will taste stronger and more bitter than flax seeds that have been ground for a while, or that have been bought already milled.

-Given the choice, as I go through them reasonably fast, I prefer to buy flax meal instead of seeds, because the texture is much finer than what I get when I grind the seeds myself.
+Given the choice, as I go through them reasonably fast, I prefer to buy pre ground flax meal instead of seeds, because the texture is much finer than what I get when I grind the seeds myself.
 A finer ground flax meal gives a much better result in keto baking.

 Ground Parmesan cheese OR nutritional yeast flakes: For a hint of cheese flavor, you can use whichever you prefer, making this recipe optionally dairy-free.
 The Parmesan can be the cheapest, driest powder that comes in cardboard tubes and lasts forever.
 For nutritional yeast, choose non-fortified if you want to avoid consuming synthetic vitamins.